indeedhat/pokeemerald/README.md

 ## known issues
 - [ ] instant text speed option breaks text engine
-- [ ] random trainers option in the menu doesn't do anything yet
 - [ ] you cannot encounter a wild unown, for some reason they break the game

 ---